-• as the sole general partner of Artisan Partners Holdings, we will hold (i) general partnership units representing approximately % of the economic rights of Artisan Partners Holdings (or % if the underwriters exercise in full their option to purchase additional shares), subject to the H&F preference, and (ii) sole control of its management (subject to certain voting rights of the limited partners as described under "-Offering Transactions -Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings-Voting and Class Approval Rights").
+- as the sole general partner of Artisan Partners Holdings, we will hold (i) general partnership units representing approximately % of the economic rights of Artisan Partners Holdings (or % if the underwriters exercise in full their option to purchase additional shares), subject to the H&F preference, and (ii) sole control of its management (subject to certain voting rights of the limited partners as described under "-Offering Transactions -Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings-Voting and Class Approval Rights").
 As a result, we will consolidate the financial results of Artisan Partners Holdings with our results and will record a noncontrolling interest on our balance sheet for the economic interest in it held by all the limited partners who have not exchanged their limited partnership units for shares of our Class A common stock or convertible preferred stock, as applicable;

+- we also will hold preferred units of Artisan Partners Holdings received by us in the H&F Corp Merger representing approximately % of the economic rights of Artisan Partners Holdings (or approximately % if the underwriters exercise in full their option to purchase additional shares);

+- the Class A, Class B, Class C and Class D limited partners of Artisan Partners Holdings will hold

+representing approximately

+%

+%

+%

+and

+units

+representing approximately

+%

+%

+%

+and

+units

+representing approximately

+%

+%

+%

+and

+%

+mistance

+preference

+preference

-- we also will hold preferred units of Artisan Partners Holdings received by us in the H&F Corp Merger representing approximately % of the economic rights of Artisan Partners Holdings (or approximately % if the underwriters exercise in full their option to purchase additional shares); - the Class A, Class B, Class C and Class D limited partners of Artisan Partners Holdings will hold , , and units representing approximately %, %, % and %, respectively, of the economic rights of Artisan Partners Holdings (or %, %, % and % if the underwriters exercise in full their option to purchase additional shares), subject to the H&F preference; - through their holdings of our Class A common stock, public shareholders will collectively have approximately % of the voting power in Artisan Partners Asset Management Inc. (or approximately % if the underwriters exercise in full their option to purchase additional shares); - the limited partners of Artisan Partners Holdings will initially hold shares of our Class B common stock and shares of our Class C common stock; - AIC and our employees will collectively have approximately % of the voting power in Artisan Partners Asset Management Inc. (or approximately % if the underwriters exercise in full their option to purchase additional shares), of which: - % (or approximately % if the underwriters exercise in full their option to purchase additional shares) will be held by AIC, the sole holder of the Class D common units of Artisan Partners Holdings, through its holdings of our Class B common stock, and - % (or approximately % if the underwriters exercise in full their option to purchase additional shares) will be held by our employees (excluding shares beneficially held by Andrew A. Ziegler through AIC) through their holdings of restricted Class A common stock that we intend to grant in connection with this offering and our Class B common stock; - through their holdings of our Class C common stock, the initial outside investors and certain of the H&F holders will have approximately % of the voting power in Artisan Partners Asset Management Inc. (or approximately % if the underwriters exercise in full their option to purchase additional shares); and - through their holdings of our convertible preferred stock received in the H&F Corp Merger, certain of the H&F holders will have approximately % of the voting power in Artisan Partners Asset Management Inc. (or approximately % if the underwriters exercise in full their option to purchase additional shares).
+- through their holdings of our Class A common stock, public shareholders will collectively have approximately % of the voting power in Artisan Partners Asset Management Inc. (or approximately % if the underwriters exercise in full their option to purchase additional shares);

+- the limited partners of Artisan Partners Holdings will initially hold shares of our Class B common stock and shares of our Class C common stock;

+- AIC and our employees will collectively have approximately % of the voting power in Artisan Partners Asset Management Inc. (or approximately % if the underwriters exercise in full their option to purchase additional shares), of which: - % (or approximately % if the underwriters exercise in full their option to purchase additional shares) will be held by AIC, the sole holder of the Class D common units of Artisan Partners Holdings, through its holdings of our Class B common stock, and - % (or approximately % if the underwriters exercise in full their option to purchase additional shares) will be held by our employees (excluding shares beneficially held by Andrew A. Ziegler through AIC) through their holdings of restricted Class A common stock that we intend to grant in connection with this offering and our Class B common stock; - through their holdings of our Class C common stock, the initial outside investors and certain of the H&F holders will have approximately % of the voting power in Artisan Partners Asset Management Inc. (or approximately % if the underwriters exercise in full their option to purchase additional shares); and - through their holdings of our convertible preferred stock received in the H&F Corp Merger, certain of the H&F holders will have approximately % of the voting power in Artisan Partners Asset Management Inc. (or approximately % if the underwriters exercise in full their option to purchase additional shares).